MJarosz22/Quizzz/docs/agendas/aganda week 3.7.md

 ## Question round

-Address any arising quesions now.
+Address any arising questions now.

 ## Closing
 This is our last official meeting.
 Thank you for our work together on the project and thank the TA for guiding us.